Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 • Cools engine components.

-• Removes engine wear particles and engine oil sludge.
+• Removes engine wear particles, and engine oil sludge.

 • Improves gas mileage.

-• Promotes vehicle longevity.
+• Promotes vehicle life.

-Finally, the bottom line is that regular oil changes are the single, most important part of vehicle maintenance.
+Finally, the bottom line is that regular oil changes, are the single most important part of vehicle maintenance.